TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptParserApi/CombinedConditions/Index.rst

       2:
       3:   /**
       4:    * Splits the input condition line into AND and OR parts
-      5:    * which are separately evaluated and logically combined to the final output.
+      5:    * which are evaluated separately and logically combined to the final output.
       6:    */
-      7:   function match($conditionLine) {
+      7:   public function match($conditionLine) {
       8:     // Getting the value from inside of the wrapping
       9:     // square brackets of the condition line:
      10:     $insideSqrBrackets = trim(ereg_replace('\]$', '', substr($conditionLine, 1)));
      11:
      12:     // The "weak" operator, OR, takes precedence:
      13:     $ORparts = split('\][[:space:]]*\|\|[[:space:]]*\[', $insideSqrBrackets);
      14:     foreach($ORparts as $andString) {
      15:       $resBool = FALSE;
      16:
      17:       // Splits by the "&&" and operator:
      18:       $ANDparts = split('\][[:space:]]*\&\&[[:space:]]*\[', $andString);
      19:       foreach($ANDparts as $condStr) {
      20:         $resBool = $this->evalConditionStr($condStr) ?
 TRUE : FALSE;